Terry's story

 She proceeded with the hip replacement.
 But even after that operation, Terry still felt pain in her lower back and down her leg, and crossing into her right buttock.
 She consulted with Dr. Curt, part of Mayfield's Scoliosis and Spinal Deformity team, eventually deciding to proceed with the surgery.

-For major spinal deformity cases like Theresa's, the surgery goes in two phases.
+For major spinal deformity cases like Terry's, the surgery goes in two phases.
 First, Dr. Curt performed an anterior lateral interbody fusion, known as ALIF, to repair damage from the L3-S1 levels of her spine.
 After a three-day period to monitor her progress and ensure she was prepared for additional surgery, Terry returned to the operating room for phase two.
 Dr. Curt and fellow neurosurgeon Dr. Randy Hlubek relieved the pressure on nearby nerves through decompression, then fused the entire spine together, starting from the T10 vertebrae in the middle of her back all the way through the base of her spine to the pelvis.

 X-rays showing Terry's spine before and after surgery